navneetshirke/crud-operation/README.md

-Add other users in seed file as same as albert einstine
+Add other users in seed file same as albert einstine